 Our directors may be elected by an ordinary resolution of our shareholders.
 Alternatively, our board of directors may, by the affirmative vote of a simple majority of the directors present and voting at a board meeting appoint any person as a director to fill a casual vacancy on our board.
 Our directors are not automatically subject to a term of office and will hold office until such time as they resign or are removed from office by an ordinary resolution of our shareholders.
-Notwithstanding the foregoing, for so long as SAIF IV Healthcare (BVI) Limited is a shareholder holding at least 10% of the issued shares of our company, it shall have the exclusive right to appoint, remove and replace one director by written notice to our company and such appointment, removal or replacement shall become effective forthwith upon delivery of such written notice to our company without the need for further authorization from the board of directors or shareholders.
-On May 9, 2020, SAIF IV Healthcare (BVI) Limited executed a waiver letter to waive such right.
-As of December 31, 2022, SAIF IV Healthcare (BVI) Limited held no equity interests in our company.
 In addition, a director will cease to be a director if he (i) resigns his office by notice delivered to our company or tendered at a board meeting; (ii) becomes of unsound mind or dies; (iii) without special leave of absence from the board of directors, is absent from meetings of the board for six consecutive times and the board resolves that his office be vacated; (iv) becomes bankrupt or has a receiving order made against him or suspends payment or compounds with his creditors; (v) is prohibited by law from being a director; or (vi) ceases to be a director by virtue of any provision of the Companies Act or our articles of association.

 Our officers are appointed by and serve at the discretion of the board of directors, and may be removed by our board of directors save that the chairman of the board shall be elected and removed by ordinary resolution of shareholders.
-Executive officers, including but not limited to chief executive officer, chief operating officer, co-chief financial officers, shall be nominated by the nominating and corporate governance committee of the board.
+Executive officers, including but not limited to chief executive officer, chief operating officer, co-chief financial officers, shall be nominated by the nominating and corporate governance committee of the board